ESPN BET Promo Code ROTO: Bet $10, Get $100 Bonus for MLB Odds & Refer-A-Friend Offer

-A full schedule for MLB betting today on Father's Day features classic rivalry games like Yankees-Red Sox and Giants-Dodgers.
+There are plenty of great opportunities for MLB betting today with a full slate of games including Mets-Phillies and Royals-Padres.
 Bet on MLB or whatever you prefer after using the ESPN BET promo code ROTO to activate a sports betting account.
 You'll get $100 in bonus bets — guaranteed — after you make your first wager of $10 or more.

-Use the ESPN BET promo code offer for MLB betting, today's final round of the US Open or something else with one of the top sportsbook promos for new players.
+Use the ESPN BET promo code offer for MLB betting or something else with one of the top sportsbook promos for new players.
 Additionally, all customers can refer a friend and receive an additional $40 bonus bet.

 Sign up using one of the top sports betting apps and wager on whatever interests you.
 With the ESPN BET promo code ROTO offer, you can earn a Bet $10, Get $100 in bonus bets offer and get a 30-day trial of the ESPN+ premium service, plus take advantage of a great Refer-a-Friend reward.